eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-overview.md

 ## Communication

 All microservices can communicate asynchronously in a Ditto cluster.
-Communication is done via [Akka remoting](https://doc.akka.io/docs/akka/current/general/remoting.html) which means that each service acts as server, providing a TCP endpoint, as well as client sending data to other services.
+Communication is done via [Pekko remoting](https://pekko.apache.org/docs/pekko/current/general/remoting.html) which means that each service acts as server, providing a TCP endpoint, as well as client sending data to other services.

 All messages which are sent between Ditto microservices must in a way be serializable and deserializable.